 WELCOME TO YOUR

-The I-526 Lowcountry Corridor EAST Public Information Meeting is available online until December 1, 2021.
-ALL Public Information Meeting materials are available online below.
-Additional in-person opportunities to participate in the public information meeting include:
+The I-526 Lowcountry Corridor EAST Public Information Meeting ended December 1, 2021.
+ALL Public Information Meeting materials are still available online below.
+In-person opportunities to participate were held on:

 - Tuesday, October 26, 5-7 PM, R. L. Jones Center (391 Egypt Road, Mount Pleasant, SC)